Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 At the same time, you need to take care of it and clean it after using it.
 That way, you will prolong the life span of the welder no matter if you are dealing with a cheaper kind.

 But if your welder is going to go through a lot of abuse and you are planning to use it quite often, then investing a bit more money is a good idea.
-You still need to maintain it though, but the machine will be able to endure more wear and tear over time as it has more quality.
+You still need to maintain it, though the machine will be able to withstand more wear and tear over time because it is higher quality.

 Warranty